PurpleBooth/git-mit/README.md

 ### Setting Authors and Co-Authors

 Pairing is a great way to program, and it's even better when you give credit, you can give credit with the mit command

-Configure your authors like the example
+Configure your authors like the example by creating a config at `$HOME/.config/git-mit/mit.toml`

 ```shell,script(name="3")